 - working to assure the impact in the community is lasting.

-Bryan awards will be given to each of the following to recognize an outstanding
+Bryan awards will be given to recognize an outstanding

 - undergraduate student,